sowmyah22/End-To-End-Data-science-project/README.md

    link : [Model Training](./notebook/2.Model_training.ipynb)

    7. Deployment:
-   * Deployed using AWS beanstalk for the web application and codepipeline for automating continious delivery service
+   * Deployed using AWS beanstalk for the web application and codepipeline for automating continuous delivery service